Danmyers901/Calibration/Pixel_class_probabilities/Readme.md

 These scripts are associated with the manuscript:

-Convolutional neural network (CNN) based pixel probabilities for forested and urban land cover classification Daniel T. Myers1* (ORCID 0000-0002-1932-5775), Diana Oviedo-Vargas1, Melinda Daniels1, Yog Aryal2
+Increasing the thematic resolution for trees and built area in a global land cover dataset using class probabilities Daniel T. Myers1* (ORCID 0000-0002-1932-5775), Diana Oviedo-Vargas1, Melinda Daniels1, Yog Aryal2

 1 Stroud Water Research Center, 970 Spencer Road, Avondale, Pennsylvania 19311, USA